manuelgug/FapR/README.md

 2. There are no copy number variants (CNV) on the amplicons.

 ### Phasing
-FapR uses an iterative approach on which haplotypes are accepted based on:
+FapR uses an iterative approach in which haplotypes are accepted based on:

 1. **Probability of occurring in a sample**: haplotypes built from highly abundant resmarkers are more likely to be true.
 2. **Variance on the resmarker frequencies**: haplotypes built from similarly abundant resmarkers are more likely to be true.